Minecraft-ORC-Dev/Hardware/ISA.md

 # OSRISA

-The Open Source Redstone Instruction Set Architecture is the main component of ORC-Dev.
+The Open Source Redstone Instruction Set (OSRIS) is the main component of ORC-Dev.
 It is important to note that the instuction set should be as backwards as compatiable as possible.

 ## VERSION CONTROL